One of my first reviews gets a reprint due to Film Class Wednesdays. This review doesn’t do it justice, but my thoughts never wavered.

-Libeled Lady has slowly become of my favorite movies in recent years, and cemented my affection for William Powell.
-They don’t make screwball comedies like this, and I’m almost afraid of mentioning it because it’s got a premise that I know Hollywood today could screw up.
+Libeled Lady is of my favorite movies in recent years, and cements my affection for William Powell.
+They don’t make screwball comedies like this, and I’m almost afraid to mention it because it’s got a premise that I know Hollywood today would love to screw up.
 The story of couple-swapping, an heiress, and a muckraker all come together in this sweet, romantic, story that is evocative of the 1930s and its brand of humor.

 Heiress Connie Allenbury (Myrna Loy) is suing a newspaper for libel after the paper calls her a husband-stealer.
 The editor of said paper, Warren Haggerty (Spencer Tracy) gets an idea to prove the headline true by enlisting the help of author Bill Chandler (Powell) to seduce Connie.
-In order to prove things true though Bill has to be married, so Warren decides to make a fake marriage between Bill and Warren’s own marriage hungry girlfriend Gladys (Jean Harlow).
-With the two married Bill starts to seduce Connie and falls in love with her, but sadly in being nice to Gladys, she falls in love with Bill too!
+Unfortunately, playing a husband-stealer requires Bill to be married, so Warren decides to make a fake marriage between Bill and Warren’s own marriage hungry girlfriend Gladys (Jean Harlow).
+With the two married, Bill starts to seduce Connie and falls in love with her, but sadly in being nice to Gladys, she falls in love with Bill too!
 With a love triangle blooming, Warren hopes that it will save him from losing five million dollars!

-This is a movie that really must be seen because I know I’m not doing it justice.
+This is a movie that really must be seen because I’m not doing it justice.
 If you’re a fan of screwball comedies, or just comedies that are actually funny, and a fantastic ensemble cast check out Libeled Lady.
-Thankfully TCM showed it recently allowing me to rediscover how much I love it!